List of Major League Baseball mascots: Sluggerrr (Kansas City Royals)

 Sluggerrr is the official mascot of the Kansas City Royals.
 The 6'9" King of the Jungle, created by character designer Tom Sapp of Real Characters, Inc., made his debut on April 5, 1996.
 His name is based on the word slugger, which refers to a powerful batter with a high percentage of extra base hits.
 Sluggerrr is one of few mascots that has Facebook and Twitter accounts, both clearly marked on his homepage.

 In 2009, a spectator was injured by a hot dog thrown into the stands by Sluggerrr as part of a between-innings promotion.
 The spectator sued the Royals organization, claiming that they had been negligent.
 A jury found for the team under the Baseball Rule, which limits spectators' ability to sue teams for injuries arising from gameplay, but the Missouri Supreme Court reversed that decision, holding that a mascot's hot dog toss is not an essential part of baseball.
 On retrial, a new jury found that neither the team nor the fan were at fault, and awarded no damages.

-He was also seen using the Kauffman Stadium Scoreboard to play Mario Kart 8.

 In 2017, Sluggerrr was inducted into the Mascot Hall of Fame.